TajaKuzman/X-GENRE-Annotation-Guidelines/_genre_pages/Decision_Tree.md

 Go back to the [Decision Tree](#decision-tree) or to the Table of Contents of [Categories Explained](#categories-explained).

-### Information/Explanation

-An objective text that describes or presents an event, a person, a thing, a concept etc. Its main purpose is to inform the reader about something.

-This category also includes research articles: objective, clearly-structured texts which present research, uses formal language and scientific terms.

-Common features:
-* objective/factual: contains no or almost no adjectives/adverbs that convey opinion or promote something (great, awful, high-quality)
-* explanation/definition of a concept (x is …)
-* enumeration

-❕ If the text describes a product or a service but is not subjective nor does it address the reader - annotate it as Information/Explanation (it is an objective description), not as Promotion.
-See examples on the link below.

-❕ If the text is more subjective than objective or there are quantitatively more features of another genre, choose this genre instead of Information/Explanation.

-Examples: informational blog, product specification, course materials, syllabus, textbook, general information, job description, manual, horoscope, travel guide, (informational) PowerPoint slides, encyclopedia article, glossaries (textual - containing full sentences), historical article, biographical story/history, research article, abstract.

-Go to [examples](Information_Examples){:target="_blank" rel="noopener"}.

-Go back to the [Decision Tree](#decision-tree) or to the Table of Contents of [Categories Explained](#categories-explained).

 ### Legal

 An objective formal text that contains legal terms and is clearly structured.
 The name of the text type is often included in the headline (contract, rules, amendment, general terms and conditions, etc.).